Skip to main content

 Save the signingSecret immediately.
 It is only returned once at creation time.
 You will need it to verify incoming webhook signatures.

 Prefer the dashboard?
-Go to Settings > Webhooks > + Add Endpoint, paste your URL, select events, and click Create Endpoint.
-The signing secret is shown once in a modal -- copy it before closing.
+Go to Settings > Webhooks > + Add Endpoint, paste your URL, select events, fill in Event filters if needed, and click Create Endpoint.
+The signing secret is shown once in a modal - copy it before closing.

 Step 2: Set Up Your Endpoint